Why WFH? Work from Goa!

 6. Walking Around

-Okay this last activity is a super fascinating festival that piqued our interests!
+Boderaam is one of the lesser-known local festivals of Goa.
 There are three major communities on the island of Divar.
 All of them were each other’s rivals.
 To avoid any skirmishes and maintain peace, the villagers decided to mark their territories with bandeiras, a portuguese word meaning flags!
 So even today, this event is remembered and celebrated with much gusto!